 Step 1: Get The Frame

+You need to choose what kind of bike you want to build and buy accordingly.
+You should look for something your size of course.
 Besides the size, you want to make sure the frame is not bent, rusted, or broken in any way.
-When dealing with steel, bending is more likely to be the case, but even then still unlikely.
+When dealing with steel, try to bend it and see what happens.
 Aluminum and carbon fiber tend to have more catastrophic failures and will be easy to see with the naked eye.

 Step 2: Find The Fork